Promoting Safety and Ethics in Biological Research

 - Sponsored Projects Administration (SPA): Assists faculty in submitting proposals and obtaining grants while also ensuring they meet internal and external requirements (IRB, IBC, Regents Policy, Conflict of Interest, etc.).
 Sponsored funding will not be released unless all required approvals have been obtained.

 - University Health and Safety (UHS): UHS assesses the University’s physical environment to ensure safe and healthy working and living conditions.
 UHS is a multi-department group at the University that includes the Department of Emergency Management (DEM), Department of Environmental Health and Safety (DEHS), and more.
 UHS establishes many requirements for laboratory safety and performs inspections.

-If you have questions pertaining to any agencies that are part of OBAO, contact us.
+If you have questions pertaining to any units that collaborate with the OBAO, contact us.